data-ductus/securepackage-centralized/README.md

 ## Deployment

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:1337/`.
+* Run `ng serve` for a dev server.
+* Navigate to `http://localhost:1337/`.
 The app will automatically reload if you change any of the source files.

+## Connection to the backend

+* Follow steps provided in the [API](https://github.com/data-ductus/securepackage-api) repo.

+## Simulation of logistics process

+* Follow steps provided in the [Simulator](https://github.com/data-ductus/securepackage-simulation) repo.